traclabs/brash_docker/README.md

 For debugging, network activity can be monitored with tshark.
 The pcap file can be opened in a local Wireshark instance for easier viewing.
-- `docker exec -w /shared -it brash-fsw-1 tshark -w test.pcap -f udp`
+- `docker-compose exec -w /shared -it fsw tshark -w test.pcap -f udp`